Skip to content

 25. Pine Warbler

-The Pine Warbler is a small bird from the New World warbler family, with an olive-brown upperparts and white belly.
+The Pine Warbler is a small New World Warbler family bird with an olive-brown upperparts and white belly.

-Adult males have bright yellow throats and breasts on top of their olive upperparts; females and immatures are less vibrant in colour but retain similar characteristics.
+Adult males have bright yellow throats and breasts on top of their olive upper parts; females and immatures are less vibrant in color but retain similar characteristics.

-They feed mainly on insects such as caterpillars, spiders and flies while also consuming fruits like blueberries when food becomes scarce in colder times of year.
+They feed mainly on insects such as caterpillars, spiders, and flies while consuming fruits like blueberries when food becomes scarce in colder times.

 KingdomAnimalia